Abandoned Cart Recovery: Strategies For Dropshipping

 It’s long been a best practice to send emails to customers who don’t complete a purchase.
 But these days email is not the only tool people use to communicate.
 More people are turning to messaging apps, with over 1.3 billion people using Facebook Messenger each month alone.

 In Klaviyo’s abandoned cart benchmark report, the average revenue per recipient of an abandoned cart email campaign was $5.81.
 But when you add Facebook Messenger to the mix, that number goes up.
 According to Octane AI’s data, customers who connect with a merchant on Facebook Message have a revenue per recipient of $7.97!

-Adding Facebook Messenger to your cart abandonment strategy has another important benefit, it provides online merchants an opportunity to communicate with customers who haven’t yet provided their email address.
-Facebook Messenger’s checkbox detects active Facebook sessions, no email required.
+Adding Facebook Messenger to your cart abandonment strategy has another important benefit: it provides online merchants an opportunity to communicate with customers who haven’t yet provided their email addresses.
+Facebook Messenger’s checkbox detects active Facebook sessions and no email is required.

 So if someone abandons a cart, you can send them a Facebook message, even if you don’t have their email in your list.
 This also gives you a chance to collect customer emails through Facebook Messenger and sync it automatically with your email platform.

-Another way to recover lost sales is to add a feedback loop to your website that is triggered when customers abandon their shopping cart.
+You can also recover lost sales with a feedback loop to your website.
+It’s useful because it’s triggered when customers abandon their shopping cart.

 Exit pop-ups can offer shoppers a promotional discount to continue the checkout process, or ask why they are leaving without making a purchase.
 Which is valuable information you can use to further optimize your website.

 Sometimes all that’s needed to get shoppers to buy is a little nudge, like free shipping or a discount code for a percentage off their purchase.
 As the user is about to close the window or navigate to a different tab, auto-populate a small popup with the item they are leaving behind in their shopping cart.